Funerals of Ion Moța and Vasile Marin: Funeral procession in Bucharest

 It was in Bucharest that the biggest procession took place: as the government had lifted a preexisting ban on wearing uniforms in public places, thousands of Legionnaires donned their green uniforms to wait for the coffins in front of the city's main railway station.
 Further tens of thousands of sympathizers and bystanders watched the procession and followed it through the city.

 In addition, a large number of Romanian politicians, professors, and students, as well as diplomatic and party representatives from Italy, Germany, and Spain were present.

 After a short religious service, in front of the coffins, the Legionnaires performed the "Oath for Ion Moța and Vasile Marin", written by Legionary "Captain" Corneliu Zelea Codreanu.
 In this oath, Legionnaires swore to be "ready for death at any time".

 The procession marched toward Sf.
 Ilie-Gorgani Church in central Bucharest, where the bodies were to be kept until their burial.
 This church had been frequented by members of the Legion since the late 1920s, was partially rebuilt by them, and was located meters away from the Legion's original headquarters on Strada Gutenberg.
 The funeral procession was led by a group of Legionnaires who carrying the crosses of the two fighters, followed by students, representatives of Hitler, Mussolini, and Franco, a large number of priests, and a human cross formed by marching Legionnaires.

 Burial

 Moța and Marin were interred on February 13, 1937, next to the new headquarters of the movement, the Casa Verde ("Green House") in Bucureștii Noi.
 A mausoleum was specially-built, a decision made by Codreanu in order to inspire future Legionnaires.
 The religious services were led by an estimated 200 to 400 priests.

 Five surviving Legionnaires who fought in Spain took part in the next stage of the procession.
 Pedro de Prat y Soutzo, Nationalist Spain's diplomatic representative, called out the names of the Legionary volunteers, and the names of Moța and Marin were answered with "Present!".
 This call and response would continue to be used in commemorations of Legionary martyrs; similar roll calls were found in other fascist movements (for example, it was the focal point in the 1932 Garibaldian Celebrations in Fascist Italy).

+It is unclear where Moța and Marin's remains are currently buried; the Casa Verde was re-appropriated after the Legionary rebellion in January 1941, later becoming a maternity hospital and then, during the communist era, a driving school.
+The mausoleum structure in the yard of the Casa Verde has been demolished, though the main building and yard remain.